IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/pie-chart.md

 <div class="divider--half"></div>

 ## $PlatformShort$ Pie Chart Explosion
-The pie chart component supports explosion of individual pie slices as well as a `SliceClick` event that allows you to modify selection states and implement custom logic
+The pie chart supports explosion of individual pie slices as well as a `SliceClick` event that allows you to modify selection states and implement custom logic

 ```html
 <igx-pie-chart [dataSource]="data"